King Warrior Magician Lover: The Four Masculine Archetypes

 The Warrior archetype represents the line of aggression and the energetic aspect of one’s psyche.

-The Warrior in his fullness is like a samurai living by its code—”a spiritual or psychological path through life”—a total way of being.4KWML, 79.
+The Warrior in his fullness is like a samurai living by his code—”a spiritual or psychological path through life”—a total way of being.1KWML, 79.
 This powerful masculine archetype pushes us to embrace life’s challenges and harness our life force energy.

 In both men and women, the Warrior represents the capacity for aggression, but not in a destructive way.

-Instead, this aggressive stance toward life rouses, energizes, and motivates us.5Ibid.
+Instead, this aggressive stance toward life rouses, energizes, and motivates us.2Ibid.

-Warrior energy enables us to get motivated, access focused discipline, establish boundaries, follow through, and service a cause or mission.
+Warrior energy empowers us to stay motivated, cultivate focused discipline, establish boundaries, follow through, and serve a cause or mission.

-Potent Warrior energy shifts us from defensiveness and holding back to tackling life’s problems, tasks, and responsibilities.
+Potent Warrior energy shifts us from defensiveness and holding back to tackling life’s problems, tasks, and responsibilities with confidence.
 This archetype is strategic and takes what the Buddhists call “right action.”

-Men tend to access this Warrior energy earlier in life while women pass through this line of aggression in mid-life (where men tend to become more passive).6David Gutmann, Reclaimed Powers: Men and Women in Later Life, 1994.
+Men tend to access this Warrior energy earlier in life, while women pass through this line of aggression in mid-life (where men tend to become more passive).3David Gutmann, Reclaimed Powers: Men and Women in Later Life, 1994.

 Key characteristics of the Warrior archetype include: